miizaabdullahi/e-portfolio/README.md

 # Nihal Abdullahi - E-Portfolio

-I’m a Master’s student in Information Technology at KTH Royal Institute of Technology in Stockholm.
+MSc student in Information Technology at KTH Royal Institute of Technology with an interest in software development, machine learning and cyber security.
-I enjoy building practical, user‑focused solutions across software and embedded systems, and I’m always looking for opportunities to learn, improve, and contribute to meaningful projects.
+I’m always looking for opportunities to learn, improve and contribute to meaningful projects.

 **Location:** Stockholm, Sweden
 **Email:** miizaabdullahi@gmail.com